top of page

 Insomnia, which can be graded with the insomnia severity index.

-The management of sleep apnoea is complex.
-Due to the unique collaboration between surgeon and physician, CSSC has delivered outstanding results to sleep apnoea patients in Melbourne.
-At CSSC Mornington, over 85% of non operated patients have successfully managed their sleep apnoea (2019-2021 audit)
+The management of sleep apnea is complex.
+Due to the unique collaboration between surgeon and physician, CSSC has delivered outstanding results to sleep apnea patients in Melbourne.
+At CSSC Mornington, over 85% of non-operated patients have successfully managed their sleep apnea (2019-2021 audit).

 Scharf, Steven & Tubman, Abby & Smale, Patricia.
 (2005).
 Prevalence of concomitant sleep disorders in patients with obstructive sleep apnea.
 Sleep & breathing = Schlaf & Atmung.
 9. 50-6.
 10.1007/s11325-005-0014-1.